USA-RedDragon/rtz-frontend/README.md

 - `React` - Object oriented components with basic lifecycle callbacks rendered by state and prop changes.
 - `Redux` - Sane formal *global* scope.
 This is not a replacement for component state, which is the best way to store local component level variables and trigger re-renders.
 Redux state is for global state that many unrelated components care about.
 No free-form editing, only specific pre-defined actions.
 [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) can be very helpful.
 - `@mui` - Lots of fully featured highly customizable components for building the UIs with.
 Theming system with global and per-component overrides of any CSS values.
-- `react-router-redux` - the newer one, 5.x....
-Mindlessly simple routing with convenient global access due to redux
+- `react-router-redux` - Mindlessly simple routing with convenient global access due to redux